DarvidTorres/mydocs/C/data types/char.md

 C does not specify whether a plain ‘char’ refers to a signed or unsigned number – that is implementation defined.
 If you need to be sure your char variable is signed or unsigned, specify it in the declaration like this: `unsigned char c`.

+- The range of an `unsigned char` is 0 to 256, while the range of a `signed char` is -127 to 127.